ioos/i52n-sos/upgrade.md

 ## Pre-1.0.0 to 1.0.0 <a name="1.0.0"></a>

+__NOTE:__ Be sure to disable any sensor harvesting and external access while installing the SOS, as SOS requests to the server before it is initialized will cause a crash due to [this bug](https://github.com/ioos/i52n-sos/issues/22).
+Will resolve in future releases.

 ### Update settings (before installation of new version)

 Due to [an issue](https://github.com/52North/SOS/issues/231) in the upstream SOS, the exported JSON settings from